 – If your child is under 19 you it is also advisable to give them a notarized letter of permission stating the child’s full name, birthday, the purpose of the trip, the dates of the trip, where they will be staying and this needs to be signed by both parents, with their addresses and phone numbers.

 – Unaccompanied minors: Please check with your airline what their ‘unaccompanied minor’ rules are.
 You may have to pay an additional fee for airline staff to accompany your child at either end of the journey.
 Note that Momentum staff are unable to do this as we are busy meeting new arrivals on travel day.
 Please contact us nearer the time for the name of our staff member who will be meeting your child as the airline will require this.
-Please make sure to let us know that your child is traveling as an unaccompanied minor as we will need to sign them in and out.
+Please make sure to let us know that your child is travelling as an unaccompanied minor as we will need to sign them in and out.

 Payment/Cancellation policies Top